 A federal grand jury indicted Trevor Milton, the founder of Nikola, on three counts of criminal fraud.
-The charges come after Milton lied about nearly all aspects of the business to bolster stock sales of the auto manufacture.
+The charges come after Milton lied about nearly all aspects of the business to bolster stock sales of the auto manufacturer.

 In addition, the grand jury noted that Milton should forfeit all property traceable to the commission of the offences.
 That is likely to include the more than $1 billion he earned when the company went public.